As you learn more about WordPress, you may occasionally come across the term blogroll.

 Description Of Plugin

-You can use this plugin to restore the default Links Manager, even if you upgrade to a later version of WordPress or remove all of your existing links.
+This plugin displays the Links Manager, even if you upgrade WordPress to a later version or remove all of your existing links.

-Note: All this plugin does is add a single line of code to WordPress to restore the hidden feature.
-The last time we checked, this plugin had not been updated for a while, but it should still work fine.
-If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your site’s template code.
+Note: All this plugin does is add a single line of template code to your installation to restore the hidden feature.
+The last time we checked, this plugin had not been updated for some time, but it should still work fine.
+If you don’t want to use the Link Manager plugin, then use the one below instead, or contact us for help editing your template code.

 Simple Links